 In the wake of the decision, states acted quickly to adopt South Dakota-style thresholds requiring retailers who sell more than a specific dollar amount ($100,000 in South Dakota) or in excess of a specific number of transactions (200) to collect sales tax.
 All but five of the 45 sales tax states have — either by legislation or regulation — specifically adopted an economic nexus threshold similar to South Dakota.
 Not all of these laws or rules are yet in force, but compliance is required in most states at some point in 2019.

 In some ways, though, economic nexus is old news.
 The real story of 2019 is states extending the sales tax collection obligation to marketplaces.
-Extending sales tax collection to marketplaces is driven in large part by the reality that most uncollected sales taxes from online sales is from sales over marketplaces.

 Prior to the beginning of 2019, 12 states required marketplace facilitators to collect sales taxes on their transactions (pink and purple on the map below).
 So far this year, lawmakers from 26 states have introduced a total of 57 bills to require marketplaces to collect sales taxes (blue and purple on the map below).
 North Carolina, where legislation is expected to be introduced shortly, will raise the number of states considering marketplace collection of sales tax to 27.

 We anticipate that by the end of 2019 at least 35 sales tax states will require marketplaces to collect sales tax, and that by the end of 2020 economic nexus and marketplace collection will both be “old news.”